Grammar & Formatting

 Do not use commas at the end of bullet points.

-In general, do not use periods at the end of bullet points, as bullet points should list small entities or pieces of language, not complete sentences.
-However, in certain cases where a list of items needs to be presented and explained (for example, longer definitions, error messages, product features), using complete sentences and periods throughout a bullet point is fine.
+In general, do not use periods at the end of bullet points, as bullet points list small entities or pieces of language, not complete sentences.
+However, you can use complete sentences and periods in certain cases, such as longer definitions, error messages, or product features.
 In this case, use sentence case capitalization.
-This is done often in the Platform Evaluation Guide, for example.

-You can use a colon at the end of a list item to introduce an image directly following the next step, helping to maintain the connection.
+Use a colon at the end of a list item to introduce an image that follows the next step.

-If your list items contain introductory text, you can set the introductory text off with an en dash, with a space on either side (as shown in the En Dash section).
+If your list items contain introductory text, set the introductory text off with an en dash, with a space on either side (as shown in the En Dash section).

 Make all the items in a list consistent in structure.
-If one item in the list uses introductory text, all items in the list should have introductory text.
-If one item uses full sentences with periods, all of them should.
+If one item in the list uses introductory text, all items in the list must have introductory text.
+If one item uses full sentences with periods, all of them must.

 Size of List Items